EdwardChanCH/A-Blocky-Start/README.md

 Steps:
 1. Download all required libraries & 3rd party tools listed above from their respective websites.
-2. Open this project folder 'A_Blocky_Start' in the Eclipse IDE, then click File > Export > Java > Runnable JAR File.
+2. Open this project folder 'A_Blocky_Start' in the Eclipse IDE, then click "File > Export > Java > Runnable JAR File".
 3. Follow the instructions on screen.

 ## 4. How To Run (step-by-step guide)